Zymbit-Docs/docs/content/zymbit-wallet-sdk/zymbit-wallet-sdk-py.md

 <p>The first iteration of the SDK encapsulates all wallet creation, management, and use (sending transactions and interacting with dApps) capabilities for Ethereum and EVM compatible chains.</p>

-<p>To see examples of the Python SDK in use, check out [this tutorial](https://docs.zymbit.com/tutorials/digital-wallet/zymbit-wallet-python-sdk/)</p>
+To see examples of the Python SDK in use, check out [this tutorial](https://docs.zymbit.com/tutorials/digital-wallet/zymbit-wallet-python-sdk/)

 ## <span class="markdown-h2 include-toc">Installation</span>
 ```